-Focus area 3(iv): Do program graduates feel the program was worthwhile, and that they developed new skills?
+Focus area Do program graduates feel the program was worthwhile and that they developed new skills?

-What were program participants' experiences of the program?
+Q: What were program participants' experiences of the program?
+What are the program retention and completion rates?
 Were program participants engaged?
-What are the program retention and completion rates?

-Collecting qualitative data on participant experience of the program and their engagement can help assess how worthwhile the course was to the participants.
-While ultimately, changes in behaviour may be a more meaningful measure of a program's impact, participants are more likely to learn in an environment in which they feel engaged.
+Collecting qualitative data on participant engagement and experience of the program can help assess how worthwhile they found the course.
+While changes in behaviour may be a more meaningful measure of a program's impact, participants are more likely to learn in an environment in which they feel engaged.

 Program retention and completion data can, in part, reflect the value that participants attach to the program.
-Participants who do not experience the program in a positive light may choose not to complete the program - although there may be a range of other reasons.
+Participants who do not experience the program in a positive light may choose not to complete the program, although there may be a range of other reasons.
 Ideally, this data will be considered in conjunction with program outcome data.
 If the program retention and completion rate is low, evaluators may need to consider why, and whether this supports the results from program outcome measures.